 It’s also worth mentioning a great perk of using an iPad with a physical keyboard; you gain access to a wide variety of keyboard shortcuts and keystrokes that are otherwise not available when a keyboard is not attached to the iPad, and many of those keystrokes will already be familiar to Mac users.
 We at OSXDaily have been covering some of those helpful iPad keyboard shortcuts for functionality like copy and paste, and for specific apps like Files, Safari, Notes, Chrome, Pages, Numbers, and will continue to do so, so stay tuned for more.

-Using this setup does make me wish that the iPad had mouse support though, for both precision and ergonomic reasons, and while there are rumors that mouse support may arrive on iPad Pro as an Accessibility option down the road, that’s just a rumor for now.
-So for now if you need cursor and mouse support, you’ll want a Mac.
-But this is about the iPad and using an iPad in a simple desk workstation environment, and for that purpose, getting a stand and keyboard can add significantly to the iPad experience.
+Using this setup gets even better with iPad and a mouse, for both precision and ergonomic reasons.
+It’s not quite a Mac, but it’s a powerful setup and a lot of fun to use.
+But this is about the iPad and using an iPad in a simple desk workstation environment, and for that purpose, getting a stand, mouse, and keyboard can add significantly to the iPad experience.

 If you have any particular experience with great iPad stands, iPad keyboards, mouse, or otherwise, share your thoughts in the comments below!